green-fox-academy/Eszkis/Project/Deploying_Docker_to_EBS_via_AWSCLI.md

-# Deploying NodeJS to EBS via AWSCLI
+# Deploying Docker to EBS via AWSCLI
 ## Install EB CLI to your computer

 The following AWS site helps you to install EB CLI to your computer.
 It has a complete solution for Window, macOS, Linux, or even virtualenv.
 To fisit the site clink on the [link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html)